schuelermine/nix-lib/README.md

 ### Versioning

 At the moment, I take no effort to ensure any compatibility and do not use SemVer.
 It is assumed and recommended that you use a dependency management system such as Nix flakes that allows you to lock the version of nix-lib you are using.
+As there are no tags, you should refer to specific versions by their commit hash.

 ### Structure